 5. Not knowing what your care options are or where to go?

 Insured students do not always know where to go if you don't feel well or if you have had an accident.
 Login to your UHCSR MyAccount and from the home page select the "Not Sure Where To Go?" button under Care Options which include the Student Health Center, Telehealth Medical or Telehealth Behavioral or searching for a doctors, clinics or facilities and getting an estimate of your medical expenses so you can make an informed decision about where to go.
-Of course, if you are suffering from a non-emergency condition that requires medical attention, and you are within 10 miles of campus, you should use the Student Health Center (SHC) first where treatment will either be administered or they will refer you for specialized care outside the SHC.
+Of course, if you are suffering from a non-emergency condition that requires medical attention, and you are seeking care within 10 miles of campus, you must use the Student Health Center (SHC) first where treatment will either be administered or the they will provide you with a SHC Referral for specialized care outside the SHC.
 If you are not near campus and you still do not know where to go, select the "Not Sure Where To Go?" button at the top of the page to be shown levels of care available to you based on your situation.
 You may choose to use a Virtual Visit, Convenience Clinic (like a MinuteClinic), an Urgent Care facility, or the nearest emergency room (when appropriate).
 Telehealth is a great option where you can speak with a physician 24/7/365 online, via phone (where available) or through the app for a wide range of conditions such as Allergies, Asthma, Bronchitis, Cold & Flu, Constipation, Diarrhea, Ear Infection, Fever, Headache, Insect Bites, Joint Aches, Nausea, Rashes, Sinus Infections, Sore Throat, UTI and more.

 6. Using the Emergency Room for non-medical emergencies.